What is a Directors and Officers Liability (D&O)?

 - Claims History

-This information should ordinarily be picked up in the Proposal form submitted by the client.
-In addition, accounting information (audited book of accounts) is also particularly relevant for the underwriter’s risk analysis.
+Underwriters would be able to obtain this information from the Proposal form submitted by the client.
+However, accounting information (audited book of accounts) is also particularly relevant.

 What is not covered?

-There are number of losses that would be excluded under a D&O cover.
+D&O policies exclude a wide variety loss.
 The Exclusions will typically vary from underwriter to underwriter.
 Some of the common exclusions include the following;

 - Insured Vs Insured Clause: A D&O policy will preclude coverage for claims arising from legal suits between directors and officers of the same company.
 The reason for this is to eliminate or avoid infighting/internal disputes and collusion.